Adjustable versus fixed loans

 A fixed-rate loan features a fixed payment amount over the life of your loan.
 Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
 For the most part payment amounts on a fixed-rate mortgage will be very stable.

 Your first few years of payments on a fixed-rate loan are applied primarily toward interest.
 That reverses itself as the loan ages as it does with any fixed rate installment loan.

 You might choose a fixed-rate loan to lock in a low rate.
 People choose fixed-rate loans because interest rates are low and they wish to lock in at this low rate.
 For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
 If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
 Call Guaranty Federal Mortgage at 972-334-0566 to discuss your situation with one of our professionals.

 There are many different types of Adjustable Rate Mortgages.
-Generally, interest for ARMs are based on a federal index.
+ARMs are based on specific financial indexes.
 A few of these are: 6-month LIBOR(London Inter Banking Offered Rate), 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
 Most now days are tied to the LIBOR.

-Most ARM programs feature a "cap" that protects borrowers from sudden increases in monthly payments.
+The ARM programs we offer all feature a "cap" that protects borrowers from sudden increases in monthly payments.
 Some ARMs won't increase more than two percent per year over their initial start rate, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that your monthly payment can increase in a given period.
 The majority of ARMs also cap your rate over the duration of the loan period.